UBCO Life Newsletter

-UBCO Life is a semi-monthly newsletter sent to continuing undergraduate students from September to April.
+UBCO Life is a semi-monthly newsletter sent to continuing undergraduate students from mid-August to April.
 Content is driven by campus community members, sharing university news and key messages, while also promoting social and academic activities relevant to student life and success on UBC’s Okanagan campus.

 Don’t forget to include: